Smart Strategies for European Sightseeing

 Museums

 Europe is a treasure chest of great art and history.
 For some, visiting the world's greatest museums is the highlight of a European trip.
-For others, nothing could be duller.
-But great art is like a Ferrari: You don't need to know how it works to enjoy the ride.
+For others, "museum" spells "dull."
+But you don't need to know how a Ferrari works to enjoy the ride.
+Paintings are like that.
 You can just stroll through a gallery and bask in the color scheme.
-That said, it's far more of a thrill ride with these tips in mind.
+That said, it doesn't hurt to keep in mind the following suggestions.

 Learn about art and history.
 In my student days, I had to go to the great art galleries of Europe because my mom said it would be a crime not to.
 Touring places like the National Archaeological Museum in Athens, I was surrounded by people looking like they were having a good time — and I was convinced they were faking it.
 I thought, "How could anybody enjoy that stuff?"
 Two years later, after a class in classical art history, that same museum was a fascinating trip into the world of Pericles and Socrates, all because of some background knowledge.
-Pre-trip studying makes art and artifacts more fun.
-When you understand the context in which things were made, who paid for it and why, what the challenges of the day were, and so on, paintings and statues become the closest thing to a time machine Europe has to offer.
+Pretrip studying makes art and artifacts more fun.
+When you understand the context in which things were made, who paid for it and why, what the challenges of the day were, and so on, paintings and statues become the closest thing Europe has to a time machine.

-Don't miss your favorites.
-Before showing up, look through the museum's collection online to make sure you don't miss anything of importance to you, or at least scan the gift shop's postcards before leaving, and backtrack to the galleries if you see a biggie you missed.
-I love Salvador Dalí's work.
+Find your favorites.
+Do some reconnaissance on the museum's website before your visit to line up your targets.
+Or, on arrival, look through the museum's collection handbook or postcard rack to make sure you won't miss anything of importance to you.
+For instance, I love Salvador Dalí's work.
 One time I thought I was finished with a museum, but as I browsed through the postcards…Hello, Dalí.
 A museum staffer was happy to show me where this Dalí painting was hiding.
 I saved myself the disappointment of discovering too late that I'd missed it.

 Eavesdrop.
 If you're especially interested in a particular piece of art, spend a half hour studying it and listening to each passing tour guide tell his or her story about David or the Mona Lisa.
 They each do their own research and come up with a different angle to share.
 Much of it is true.
 There's nothing wrong with this sort of tour freeloading.
 Just don't stand in the front and ask a lot of questions.